fortian/yeahlaunch/README.md

 Vertikal "rox ~/vertikal" &
 ```

-Installation is done by a simple `make; make install` (if you like building
+Installation is done by a simple `make; make install` (*therealbstern* adds:
-things as root, or your everyday user account can write to `/usr/local/bin`).
+this only works if you like building things as root, or your everyday user account can write
+to `/usr/local/bin`).